 NATIONAL CHEESE FONDUE DAY

-Celebrated annually on April 11 it is National Cheese Fondue Day.
-Fondue is a dish of melted cheese, or other ingredients, served in a communal pot (caquelon) over a small portable stove (rechaud) and then eaten by dipping bread, on long-stemmed forks, into cheese.
-Cheese fondue consists of a blend of cheeses, wine and seasoning.
+Observed annually on April 11th, National Cheese Fondue Day recognizes a food holiday many enjoy.
+Fondue is a dish of melted cheese or other ingredients, served in a communal pot (caquelon) over a small portable stove (réchaud).
+Participants then dip the bread into the cheese using long-stemmed forks.
+Cheese fondue consists of a blend of cheeses, wine, and seasoning.

-A 1966 book published in Zurich, under the name “Kass mit Wein zu kochen” is known for having the earlies known recipe for cheese fondue.
-It calls for grated or cut up cheese to be melted with wine and for the bread to be dipped in it.
+A 1966 book published in Zurich, under the name “Kass mit Wein zu kochen” is known for having the earliest known cheese fondue recipe.
+It calls for grated or cut up cheese melted with wine and for the bread dipped into it.

-The first known recipe under the name, “Cheese Fondue” ,which had cheese and wine, was published in 1875.
+The first known recipe with cheese and wine was published under the name “Cheese Fondue” in 1875.

 NATIONAL CHEESE FONDUE DAY HISTORY